 At the start of the session in which the ILR is to take place, the subject/programme team(s) should advise all students of the ILR process.
-This is facilitated by an 'Informing and Involving Students' leaflet available from QuEST.
+This is facilitated by an Informing and Involving Students' leaflet available from QuEST.
 Online video footage is also available.
 The ILR should be on the agenda of SSLGs to ensure students are aware of the process, how to engage with it and the importance of their involvement.
 The SSLG also provides a forum for student input to the SED.
 Responsibility for involving students in the ILR process lies with the subject/programme team.

-Students should be engaged in curriculum design, development and review processes.
+As defined within the UK Quality Code, students should be engaged in curriculum design, development and review processes.
 Students are encouraged to engage with ILR on several levels: